fossasia/susi_server/README.md

 [![Twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Wow Check Susi on @gitHub @asksusi: https://github.com/fossasia/susi_server &url=%5Bobject%20Object%5D)
 [![Twitter Follow](https://img.shields.io/twitter/follow/lklknt.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/lklknt)

-Susi is a server application which is able to collect messages from various sources, including twitter.
-The server contains a search index and a peer-to-peer index sharing interface.
-All messages are stored in an elasticsearch index.
+Susi AI is a server application which is able to interact with humans as a personal assitant.
+Susi AI is using a wide variety of sources and data to provide answers or perform actions demanded by the user.
+Susi AI is not only able to answer questions, but also to ask for additional information in order to perform the desired outcome.

 An automatic deployment from the development branch at GitHub is available for tests here https://susi-server.herokuapp.com

 ## Communication